Good issue management

 For a more formal workflow it is possible to have a resolved issue’s resolution approved or rejected by one or more team members before being closed.

-The approval workflow is a feature of the connected plan and the enterprise plan.
+The approval workflow is a feature of the Premium plan and the Ultimate plan.

 Avoid separation in communication